top of page

 * Jemez Pueblo : Known for its red clay pottery.

-* Acoma Pueblo : Also know as Sky City, this pueblo is the home of pottery decorated with
+* Acoma Pueblo : Also know as Sky City, this pueblo is the home of pottery decorated with intricate geometric designs.
+It is identified as the birthplace of the iconic Parrot Pot.

 bottom of page